-One of the problems the US Healthcare industry faces is uncompensated care, also known as charity care.
-This is the overall measure of hospital care provided for patients that couldn’t, or wouldn’t, pay for their treatment.
+One of the problems the US Healthcare industry faces is uncompensated care, also known as charity care and is the overall measure of hospital care provided for patients that couldn’t, or wouldn’t, pay for their treatment.
 Hospitals do not expect to get reimbursed for it, and this uncollectable expense is written off as bad debt.

 In 2012, uncompensated care amounted to $45.9 billion dollars or 6% of annual expenses for all hospitals in the United States.
 U.S. hospitals reported that 5.93% of their 2nd quarter 2014 gross revenue was written off as bad debt, up from 5.09% in the 1st quarter.